Frequently Asked Questions

 How do I start therapy?

-If you feel that we would be a good match, contact me!
+If you feel that we would be a good match, contact us!
 We can set up a phone consultation free of charge and we can even set up your first appointment.
-My schedule is flexible and I offer evening hours as well.
+We have flexible schedules and offer evening hours.

 How much does therapy cost?